 Lessons Learned

-- Risk Control: Even aggressive strategies require robust risk management to prevent significant losses.
+- Risk Control: High turnover strategies require robust risk management because the sequence of returns can be brutal.

 2. Navigating the 1987 Stock Market Crash